vachalet/tutorials/aquarians/diplomatie_1_9.md

 **No response but 2 days later I received a threat message!**

 ---
+The whole turn is devoted to attempting to resolve the crisis with the eastern islanders.
+Trolle and Ling.
+---

 **From Halbe Linge, copied to Trolle, einige Steine tragend and Schnurrender Haufen Glück:**
 ```